Statistical Estimation of Ergodic Markov Chain Kernel over Discrete State Space: Proofs

-where we wrote $\kl{\mc_{\boldsymbol{\sigma}}^m}{\mc_0^m}$ to be the KL divergence between the two distributions of words of length $m$ from each of the Markov chains.
-Leveraging a tensorization property of the KL divergence, and as by construction, the only discrepancy occurs when visiting the $(d+1)$th state, Lemma~\ref{lemma:tensorization-kl} shows that
+where $\mathcal{D}_m$ denotes the KL divergence between the two distributions of words of length $m$ (see formal definition at Lemma~\ref{lemma:tensorization-kl}) from each of the Markov chains indexed by $\etab(\boldsymbol{\sigma})$ and $\etab_0$.
+Leveraging the chain rule for the KL divergence, and as by construction, the only discrepancy occurs when visiting the $(d+1)$th state, Lemma~\ref{lemma:tensorization-kl} shows the following tensorization property,

 following up with a straightforward computation,